 I’ve researched the mattresses, I should have read the reviews we are in need of a new one, to find out not just the sizes of today’s mattresses but also the thickness of both the mattress and box springs.
 The big thing I learned is they aren’t called box springs anymore, they are mattress foundations.

-Breaking Down the Standard Quilt Size Chart
+Standard Quilt Size Chart

 Tips for Selecting the Right Size Quilt